usnistgov/OSCAL/decisions/0006-source-metaschema-xxes.md

 The NIST OSCAL Team should include the "resolved" Metaschema module sources as an artifact generated upon release.
 Additionally, the NIST OSCAL Team should document the process for obtaining a resolved Metaschema module as part of the [streamlined build process](./0005-repository-reorganization.md#streamlined-build-process).

-In the event that Metaschema stabilizes constraint imports, the NIST OSCAL team will deprecate the generated artifacts for removal in the next major release.
+In the event that Metaschema stabilizes constraint imports, the NIST OSCAL Team will review this ADR and potentially determine a deprecation strategy for these generated artifacts in the relevant releases.

 ## Consequences